hamrouniraed07/hamrouniraed07/README.md

 <h2 align="left">Hi 👋!
-My name is Raed Mohamed Amin Hamrouni and I'm a Future Data Scientist & Software Engineer from Tunisia 🇹🇳</h2>
+My name is Raed Mohamed Amin Hamrouni and I'm a Future Data Scientist from Tunisia 🇹🇳</h2>

 ---